 What Confidence Scoring Actually Means

 When we talk about confidence scoring at Rills, we mean something specific: every time a workflow runs, each step produces a confidence score for that particular execution.
-It is not a static number attached to the workflow.
-It is a dynamic assessment based on the specific input data.
+It is a dynamic assessment based on the specific input data to determine the quality of the automation.

 For example, an email categorization step might score: